How To Run A Great Sales Meeting

 Learning

 Ask team members to share specific sales challenges (closing, gatekeepers, objections, etc.) Encourage the group to share tips that have worked for them and could be useful to the group.
-Ask them to share the latest sales book they read, audio they heard or video they watched, and what was their biggest takeaway.
+Ask them to share the latest sales book they read, podcasts they heard or videos they watched, and their biggest takeaway.

 Regular sales meetings

-When I work with Sales Directors I encourage them to have regular sales meetings so the sales team can plan their schedules around those dates.
-What if they’re travelling?
+When I work with Sales Directors, I encourage them to have regular sales meetings so the sales team can plan their schedules around those dates.
+What if they’re traveling?
 No excuse!
 They can join the meeting via conference call to contribute and learn.
 Make these meetings a habit.
 Lead by example.

 Input